Applicants are encouraged to apply as early as possible since admission is competitive and applications are processed on a rolling basis.

 Shatin, N.T., Hong Kong.

-(Please remark your name and application number on the envelope.)
+(Please write your name and application number on the envelope.)

-Please note that documents once submitted will not be returned and will be disposed if the application is unsuccessful.
+Please note that once documents are submitted, they will not be returned and will be disposed after the admission exercise of if the application is unsuccessful.

-* Official transcripts and confidential recommendations must reach respective Graduate Divisions directly from the University and referees, or in sealed envelopes and sent by the applicant with other supporting documents to our department.
+* Official transcripts must reach MA in Intercultural Studies directly from the University, or in sealed envelopes and sent by the applicant with other supporting documents.

 2 installments for full-time students